anilreddy/protractor-e2e-example-with-phantomjs/README.md

 Installation:
 ---
-Follow these steps
+Execute the following command for GruntCLI:

-For Grunt CLI use
+**Note:** You need to install grunt-cli to use grunt command for more information see [here](http://gruntjs.com/getting-started)
 ```
 $ npm install -g grunt-cli
 ```

-For dependencies installation use
+For dependencies installation:
 ```
 $ npm install
 $ grunt install
 ```
-To run the tests use
+To run the tests:
 ```
 $ grunt
 ```